Mac screen goes black? Here’s your troubleshooting guide

 Disk permissions are a set of settings that help keep the files on your Mac secure.
 All the files and folders on your Mac come with permissions that ensure no one can interact with or modify your system files without your permission to do so.

-If disk permissions get messed up and can no longer provide adequate protection, apps can begin altering read-only files, which can lead to issues like lagging, freezing, crashing, and MacBook Pro screen blacking out.
+If disk permissions get messed up and can no longer provide adequate protection, apps can begin altering read-only files, which can lead to issues like lagging, freezing, crashing, and MacBook Pro screen blacking out from time to time.

-Repairing disk permissions manually requires some technical knowledge, so it’s easier and faster to use a professional Mac maintenance app like CleanMyMac X.
+Repairing disk permissions manually requires some technical knowledge, so it’s easier and quicker to use a professional maintenance tool.

-CleanMyMac X is a powerful tool to help keep your Mac in top shape.
-With a range of features from system cleanups and malware removal to speed boosts and storage visualization, CleanMyMac X has everything that’s needed to fine-tune your Mac.
-And of course there’s a module dedicated to maintenance to make any system repairs quick and easy.
+CleanMyMac is a smart and effortless Mac care app for keeping your Mac in top shape and free of any mess.
+With features ranging from system cleanups and malware removal to speed boosts and storage visualization, CleanMyMac has everything needed to fine-tune your Mac.
+And, of course, there’s a Performance tool to make any system repairs quick and easy.

 That’s all it takes!
-CleanMyMac X will reset your disk permissions in seconds.
+CleanMyMac will reset your disk permissions in seconds.

 Unplug all accessories